 The Jain religion began in India, but its exact date of origin is unknown.
 The most revered and influential teacher was Mahavira.
-It is suggested that he lived in the 5thcentury and was a contemporary of Buddha.
-Jainism came from the word Jina which means conqueror.
-In its infant stage of development it split into two sects, Digambara, mostly in the South India, and Shvetambara in North-West India.
+It is supposed that he lived in the 5th century and was a contemporary of Buddha.
+Jainism came from the word Jina which means "conqueror."
+In its infant stage of development, Jainism split into two sects: Digambara, mostly in south India, and Shvetambara in northwest India.

 Many of the teachings of Jainism are similar to Hinduism, with a slight variation.
 Most of the teachings of Jainism surround the nature of the soul and liberation from bondage.
 Jains believe that the soul is trapped in the body by karma (physical matter) and must be liberated.
 The soul is eternal and reincarnates over and over again into another body.
 Liberation is the personal responsibility of the individual; no outside help is needed.
 Liberation takes place by going through all of the fourteen stages of Guṇasthāna, or "levels of virtue."
 This process involves moving from ignorance, lack of self-discipline and passion to attaining omniscience and self-control.